marius-m/mmblog-content/md/5Tinkering/Merge-bg-grid-adapter.md

-# How to meld item backgrounds together in RecyclerView.Adapter
+# How to meld item backgrounds together in RecyclerView.Adapter + GridLayoutManager

-..or how to use &rsquo;Shapes&rsquo; in Android to use merged backgrounds in `RecyclerView.Adapter` when using `GridLayoutManager`.
-Good thing the title is not long enough 🤦

 I don&rsquo;t see many tutorials where you would *get in trouble* when displaying items in a list.
 But things get dicey when you start to apply a bit more complicated strategies for your use case.